 There is huge competition from many of the tour companies giving the travellers a chance for cheap tours as the tour companies compete for customers.
 It could even be cheaper for day tours to Daintree Rainforest and Cape Tribulation than it may cost in Port Douglas even though Port Douglas is a lot closer to these places.

-To get to the reef Port Douglas is actually closer to the outer reef however with faster boats leaving from Cairns and the vicinity of Cairns to Green Island and Fitzroy Island make for great trips which you probably couldn’t take from Port Douglas.
+To get to the reef Port Douglas is actually closer to the outer reef however with faster boats leaving from Cairns and the vicinity of Cairns to Green Island and Fitzroy Island make for great trips to the reef which you probably couldn’t take from Port Douglas.